Ireland protests abortion ban on Women's Day

 The amendment, passed in 1983, prohibits abortion even in cases of rape, incest, or ill health of the mother, allowing it to be considered only when a woman's life is in immediate danger.

-At least 9 Irish women on average traveled to England and Wales each day for abortions in 2015, according to UK government statistics.
+At least nine Irish women on average traveled to England and Wales each day for abortions in 2015, according to UK government statistics.

 While Ireland has voted before on the question of whether abortions should be legal, the restrictions remain in place.
 But a landmark ruling last June by the UN's human rights committee called on the government to reform the laws.